walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 ## Local persistence

-`WalletConfiguration()` uses `.sdkManagedEncrypted` persistence by default.
+`WalletConfiguration()` uses managed persistence by default.
 The SDK opens an encrypted SQLDelight database through SQLCipher and manages the per-wallet database key internally in iOS Keychain.
 Apps using the normal Swift facade do not pass database key material.

-The SDK-managed key is device-local.
+The managed key is device-local.
 It protects local wallet data at rest, but it is not a cross-device recovery mechanism.
 Apps that need enterprise/KMS ownership or recoverable database-key material can provide an app-owned key provider:

 ```swift
 struct KMSDatabaseKeyProvider: WalletDatabaseKeyProvider {